Matt Godden: Peterborough United

-After Stevenage announced they were "open to offers" for Godden, he signed for League One club Peterborough United on 4 June 2018, joining for an undisclosed six-figure fee and on a three-year contract.
-Upon signing, manager Steve Evans stated: "I am absolutely delighted.
-Matt is a young man who, without a shadow of a doubt, will score goals for Peterborough United."
-Godden scored within the first minute of his debut in a 2–1 win over Bristol Rovers on 4 August 2018.
-He scored 14 goals in the first half of the season, averaging a goal every other game.
-Following a run of one goal in 19 matches between November 2018 and March 2019, he featured more frequently as a substitute during the second half of the season, finishing with 18 goals in 48 appearances.
-At season's end, Godden expressed a desire for regular first-team football.
+After Stevenage indicated they would consider offers for Godden, he joined League One club Peterborough United on 4 June 2018 for an undisclosed six-figure fee, signing a three-year contract.
+He scored within the first minute of his debut in a 2–1 win over Bristol Rovers on 4 August 2018.
+Godden scored 14 goals during the first half of the season, before a run of one goal in 19 matches between November 2018 and March 2019 resulted in him being used more frequently as a substitute.
+He finished the campaign with 18 goals in 48 appearances.
+At the end of the season, he expressed a desire for regular first-team football.
 Peterborough's director of football, Barry Fry, stated the club did not wish to sell him but had received offers from Coventry City, Milton Keynes Dons, and Portsmouth.